TEMPLATEBRIEF WRITINGFREELANCE

 3. Target Audience

 Who is this for?
-Include demographics, technical level, and primary device.
+Demographics, technical level, and primary device.

 Example: "Founders of Series A-B SaaS startups, 30-45 years old, technically fluent, primarily desktop during business hours."